awsautomation/dev-picluster/README.md

 ##### 1. Modify config.json with your desired layout.

 This is the core config file for the web console, agent, and server.
-A valid config.json must exist in each directory before starting the applications.

 You can run the server and agent on the same node since they are listening on different ports.